 uas_id field with NULLs in the unused portion.
 The MAC address must be entered in ASCII format with NULLs in the unused portion.
 Any separation characters must be removed.
 E.g. "30-65-EC-6F-C4-58" or "30:65:EC:6F:C4:58" must be represented as the ASCII string "3065EC6FC458".
 When not used for the above purpose, the

 id_or_mac field must be filled with NULLs.

-The system/component listening to the MAVLink messages must be aware that it is possible to receive drone ID data from the same UA via multiple receive paths (e.g. WiFi and internet).
+The system/component listening to the MAVLink messages must be aware that it is possible to receive drone ID data from the same UA via multiple receive paths (e.g. Wi-Fi and internet).
 Filtering and merging of the data (and possible deletion of duplicates) will be needed and it must keep track of both a possible MAC address and the serial/ID of the other UAs.
 Additional filtering and sorting based on the timestamp in the Location message can also be needed in order to generate a consistent flight path for the other UAs.